emann615/LetsDefendAlerts/SOC 165 Possible SQL Injection Payload Detected.md

 ## Collect Data

 I searched the Endpoint Security tool to see if either of the IP addresses are owned by the internal network.
-* the destination Ip address 172.16.17.18 is associated with WebServer1001 in Endpoint Security.
+* The destination IP address 172.16.17.18 is associated with WebServer1001.
-* The source IP address 167.99.169.17 did not return any results in Endpoint Security, indicating that it is outside the network.
+* The source IP address 167.99.169.17 did not return any results, indicating that it is outside the network.
-   * 172.16.17.18 (WebServer1001)
-   * 167.99.169.17 (internet address)

-I searched 167.99.169.17 in AbuseIPDB to identify the hosting and IP address reputation.
+I searched 167.99.169.17 in AbuseIPDB to identify the owner and IP address reputation.
 * It shows that the ISP is DigitalOcean LLC
 * The IP was reported 15,152 times, but the Confidence of Abuse is 0%.

 Next, I searched 167.99.169.17 in Cisco Talos IP & Domain Reputation Center
 * It shows the IP reputation as Neutral.

-Since Abuse IPDB and Cisco Talos were inconclusive, I checked the reputation of source IP address (167.99.169.17) in VirusTotal.
+Since Abuse IPDB and Cisco Talos were inconclusive, I checked VirusTotal.
 - VirusTotal shows that 9 vendors identified the IP address as malicious.

-I still wanted a second source to confirm that the IP is malicious so I also checked Hybrid Analysis.
+I still wanted a second source to confirm that the IP is malicious, so I also checked Hybrid Analysis.
 * The results show that the IP is malicious with a Threat Score of 100/100

 ## Examine HTTP Traffic